 Freddie Mercury's house

 This is an aerial image of Freddie Mercury's former house on Logan Place.
-The property cannot be seen from the outside because it is surrounded by a large 8-foot wall that is fitted with an anti-climb fence.
+The property cannot be seen from the outside, as it is surrounded by a large 8-foot wall that is fitted with an anti-climb fence.

 The inset photograph on the right was taken by Mercury's partner, Jim Hutton, during the summer of 1991.
 It is one of the last known photographs of the singer.